Australia's Billabong says refinancing within reach as losses mount

-SYDNEY, Aug 27 (Reuters) - Australia’s Billabong International Ltd on Tuesday said it would conclude a refinancing deal within weeks as its annual net loss more than tripled and sales of its surf and streetware continued to decline in key markets including the United States.
+SYDNEY (Reuters) - Australia’s Billabong International Ltd (BBG.AX) on Tuesday said it would conclude a refinancing deal within weeks as its annual net loss more than tripled and sales of its surf and streetware continued to decline in key markets including the United States.

-“We are within weeks of finalising our long-term funding arrangements,” chairman Ian Pollard said in a statement, without mentioning which party’s offer was the preferred option.
+“We are within weeks of finalizing our long-term funding arrangements,” chairman Ian Pollard said in a statement, without mentioning which party’s offer was the preferred option.

 Billabong posted a net loss after tax of A$859.5 million ($777.80 million) for the year ended June 30, including significant items such as impairment charges on brands and goodwill.
 That compared with a net loss of A$275.6 million a year ago.